focustense/easymod/Focus.Apps.EasyNpc/README.md

 EasyNPC produces log files for all of its major operations.
 If the program crashes, a dialog should open with a link to the log directory and the name of the current session's log file.
 Please include this in any bug report.

-In the unlikely event of a crash happening before any log output can be produced, check the Windows event log: Start Menu -> Event Viewer -> Windows Logs -> Application.
+In the unlikely event of a crash happening before any log output can be produced, check the Windows event log:

+> Start/Windows Menu -> Event Viewer -> Windows Logs -> Application.

 Look for an error with a Source of `.NET Runtime`, whose first line says `Application: EasyNPC.exe`.
 Copy the details of this into the issue report; without this information, it may not be possible to fix.

-The in-app Maintenance tab includes a few other useful troubleshooting utilities specific to the app, the most important one being the "Reset" actions.
-Since EasyNPC uses an autosave system, this is the quickest way to fix a seriously compromised profile, or incorporate significant changes to a mod list/load order.